jxsrma/NSTI-Indore/README.md

 ### Repository: **Python Practice - NSTI(W) Indore**

 #### Overview
 This repository contains all the Python programs we practiced during our Python learning sessions at **NSTI(W) Indore**.
-It covers a variety of topics and concepts to help beginners understand the fundamentals of Python programming and beyond.
+It covers various topics and concepts to help beginners understand Python programming fundamentals and beyond.

 ---